GenomicsAotearoa/shell-for-bioinformatics/workshop_material/4_inspectmanipluate.md

 3054233
 3054233
 ```
 >>`-f`  argument is how we specify which columns to keep.
-Can be used to specify a range as well
+It can be used to specify a range as well

 ```bash